-Former Free State, Knights and South Africa Under-19 batsman Andries Gous has been guaranteed a berth in one of the squads for next year’s Major League Cricket in the United States.
+Former Free State, Knights and South Africa Under-19 batsman Andries Gous has been guaranteed a berth in one of the squads for 2023’s Major League Cricket in the United States.

 Gous, like several other former South African franchise cricketers, has relocated to the USA.
 He is currently involved with Seattle in Minor League Cricket – and has former Knights fast bowler Shadley van Schalkwyk as a team-mate again.

 “I’m looking forward to playing with the Seattle team.
 Shadley will be there, too.
 He was with the Silicon Valley Strikers, but now Seattle have their own team in Minor League Cricket.
 Minor League Cricket now has 27 teams.
 It was 24 before that,” Gous told Club Cricket SA.